Cadre system of the Chinese Communist Party

 China is a one-party state under the CCP.
-The management of cadres is one of the ways the CCP controls the state and influences wider society.
-Personnel must be loyal to the CCP, but are not always members themselves.
-Cadres are not only trained to be competent administrators, but also ideologically faithful to the party and its pursuit of Socialism with Chinese characteristics.
+The management of cadres is one of the key ways in which the leadership of the CCP controls Chinese society and disciplines the state and the party itself.
+Personnel must keep allegiance to the CCP and not develop any competing loyalties.
+To this end, the CCP enforces tight restrictions on the freedom of cadres to affiliate themselves with any other organizations, movements, ideologies, or activities or to practice any form of religion (although this last rule is sometimes not fully applied or can be partly evaded under certain circumstances).
+Cadres are not always official members of the party, but most of them are, and those who are not are usually limited to much more technical or specialist roles than their party-member colleagues, with little or no involvement in explicitly political matters.
+Cadres are trained to be not only competent and dependable administrators but also unwaveringly faithful to the party line and to the pursuit of socialism with Chinese characteristics.

 Definition

 The word cadre most broadly refers to the staff that are tasked with the management of state and/or party affairs.
 Based on the Leninist concept of vanguardism, a cadre is a full-time, professional revolutionary dedicated to the goals of a communist party, who works at the discretion of its leadership.
 This stands in contrast to ordinary members not involved in the running of the party on a day-to-day basis.
 The term was first used by the Chinese Communist Party at the 2nd National Congress of the Chinese Communist Party in July 1922.

 The term in Chinese today generally extends to any person in a position of certain authority or responsibility subject to CCP oversight, whether or not they are members of the party.
 Professor John P. Burns of the University of Hong Kong defines a cadre as "the managers, administrators and professionals found in all sectors of the economy including enterprises, in administrative bodies including government, and in public service units."
 The definition of the term has broadened significantly since the first decade of the People's Republic of China, spanning from its highest leadership down to relatively low-level positions.

-Personnel in many positions of state-owned enterprises and other government-affiliated institutions are also referred to as cadres.
+Personnel in many positions of state-owned enterprises (SOEs) and other government-affiliated institutions are also referred to as cadres.
 These individuals are generally paid by the state.
+The directors of the central SOEs overseen by SASAC are appointed through the cadre system.
+The directors of the 50 largest are appointed directly by the Party's Central Committee and are equivalent in rank to ministers or vice ministers.